 The tuition fees for students from an EEA country, Switzerland or Suriname are € 2,143.00 in 2020-2021.

 Students with other nationalities pay more: the average tuition fee for bachelor’s programmes is between € 6,000 and € 15,000, and for a master’s programme between € 8,000 and € 20,000.
 Your school or university determines the exact amount of the tuition fee.

 Tuition fee cut in half for new students

 As of the study year 2018-2019 the statutory tuition fee for 1st-year students taking a Bachelor or Associate degree course is cut in half.
 Students starting a Teacher training course will get the discount on their first 2 years.
 As a non-Dutch student you may also be eligible for the reduced tuition fee.
 For more information go to rijksoverheid.nl Link opent externe pagina .

 You might possibly be able to receive a student grant or loan.
 Even if you are not a Dutch citizen.

 Are you from the UK?
-Brexit may affect your studies in the Netherlands.
-The exact consequences of Brexit depend on the outcome of negotiations between the UK and other European countries.
-For more information about Brexit, go to government.nl Link opent externe pagina.
+Brexit affects your studies in the Netherlands.
+For more information about the impact of Brexit, go to government.nl Link opent externe pagina